-In the 1980s and well into the 1990s, tuition increases exceeded the inflation rate.
+Unfortunately, in the 1980s and well into the 1990s, tuition increases exceeded the inflation rate.
 As a result, higher education became less accessible to students from lower income families, unless they were willing to be burdened with considerable debt.
+It continues to be the Board's mission to keep the price as affordable as possible for students as they move toward achieving degrees.
 The Rhode Island Board of Governors for Higher Education has endeavored to keep the tuition and mandatory fee increases at the Community College of Rhode Island, its open-access institution, as low as possible.
 The Board attempts to keep tuitions at or near the rate of inflation for in-state students with higher increases being more acceptable for out-of-state students.
 The benchmarks are the national average change in in-state tuition and mandatory fees at two-year public institutions.
 Changes in tuitions and mandatory fees are also compared to the inflation rate.
 Community College of Rhode Island